 Do you find that the topic of your current flame's ex just keeps coming up?
 If so, Trina Leckie, breakup coach and host of the breakup BOOST podcast, tells Elite Daily to take note. “[It] shows they are constantly thinking about them,” she says, which in turn, likely means they're still getting over the split and could be rebounding to deal with it.

 2. Things Are Moving Way Too Quickly.

 If two people click, it’s easy to just sort of fall into a relationship naturally.
 In fact, that's kind of the goal, but Leckie warns that a relationship that seems to be going at an extra-fast pace can actually be a sign of a rebound.
 “You may almost feel like you’re being love-bombed too much too soon.
 Things aren’t evolving naturally.
 They seem so wrapped up in you, yet it also feels quite surface level.
 This shows they are trying to rush things along,” she explains.

 Henderson adds that if the people around your partner are also commenting on how quickly things are progressing, that could also be a warning sign of rebound relationship.
 “You may hear things from their family or friends expressing surprise about how quickly they're moving on, saying things such as, ‘I didn't expect them to start dating again so soon.'
 Even if your partner may not be letting on that you're a rebound, family and friends as outsiders may see signs that you are,” she says.

 3. They Are Still Connected To Their Ex On Social Media.

-Does the specter of the ex persist on social media because your partner still follows their every move online?
+Does the ex's presence exist on social media because your partner still follows their every move online?
 If so, consider that a not-so-subtle sign something is amiss, says Leckie. “[It] shows they can’t move on and aren’t quite ready to let go,” she warns.

 4. They Are Confused About Their Last Breakup.